Bird watching at Edwin B. Forsythe National Wildlife Refuge in New Jersey

 About 46 million Americans observe birds every year, according to a 2011 U.S. Fish and Wildlife survey.
 It's no wonder that 84% of wildlife watchers choose to enjoy the activity referred to as "birding" because it is fun, relaxing, inexpensive, easy to learn and offers endless challenges.

 What is surprising, however, is that of those 46 million, only about 17 million travel away from home to do so.
-This is shocking because America has many wildlands that offer opportunities to see some of the continent's most unique birds, like the sage grouse, California condor and whooping crane.
+This is shocking because America has many wildlands that offer opportunities to see some of the continent's most unique birds, like the greater sage-grouse, California condor and whooping crane.